-Nature lovers who attend UCN will find themselves right at home at either of UCN’s campuses.
-The Pas is near Clearwater Lakes Provincial Park, home to one of the cleanest lakes in North America.
-Meanwhile, the Thompson campus is set in the Canadian shield and boreal forest.
-Thompson is also the wolf capital of Canada.
+Nature lovers who attend UCN will find themselves right at home at either of the school’s two main campuses.
+The Pas campus is near Clearwater Lake Provincial Park, which is home to one of the clearest lakes in North America.
+The Thompson campus is set amid the Canadian Shield and boreal forest.
+Thompson also happens to be the wolf capital of Canada.